zediious/raptor-web/config/README.md

 The root password to the MYSQL database.
 This password is only used for debug purposes, if you must enter the MYSQL shell. **STORE IT IN A PASSWORD MANAGER!**

 ## *Game Servers*

-### **ENABLE_SERVER_QUERY**
-If this is set to `False`, the Domain name/port of created Servers will not be queried for player data.
-They will still appear everywhere on the website as normal.

 ### **SERVER_PAGINATION_COUNT**
 The amount of server buttons that will appear per page.
 If there are more servers than this value, a "Next" button will appear to cycle through the next X amount of servers.
 A suitable default for this would be 6.